 The “satisfactory” threshold is specifically tailored for a particular app context.
 Because it is relatively more stable than response time, Apdex can serve as a robust alert metric for performance issues.

-Adding to our support for New Relic’s high-level application metrics, Datadog now also captures metrics from New Relic Synthetics.
-It provides insight on end-user experience via availability and scriptable transaction checks from browser engines deployed worldwide.
-In Datadog, you can now graph and alert on metrics for app availability, load time, transaction checks, and more.
+Adding to our support for New Relic’s high-level application metrics, Datadog also captures metrics from New Relic Synthetics so you can get insights on end-user experience via availability and scriptable transaction checks from browser engines deployed worldwide.
+In Datadog, you can graph and alert on metrics for app availability, load time, transaction checks, and more.
 You can also go deeper, breaking down a page’s load time by the exact loading processes, i.e., from DNS lookup, SSL negotiation and connection establishment, to the round-trip data transmission.

-New Relic can report application errors, error analysis, alerts, or deployment events to Datadog based on the configurable webhook alert policy.
-Events reported by New Relic appear in Datadog’s event stream with a brief summary and a link to the specific incident.
-The searchable, chronological event stream allows users across the organization to collaboratively address New Relic events in context.
+You can also capture any application error, error analysis, alert, and deployment event from New Relic by creating a configurable Datadog webhook.
+These events appear in Datadog’s event stream with a brief summary and a link to the specific incident.
+The searchable, chronological event stream allows users across the organization to collaboratively address New Relic events in context with all of your other integration events.
 Engineers can comment, assign, prioritize and @-mention anyone to send a direct message about a specific event.
 From there, teams can work together to efficiently resolve the issue using the data and tools available in Datadog.

 If you are already a Datadog customer, you can add insights from New Relic’s APM and Synthetics to the metrics you’re already gathering from your infrastructure.
 Otherwise, you can start a free, full-featured trial here right away.